Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Arizona During Their Migration This Spring

 There’s so much to love about springtime in Arizona.
 One of them is the arrival of thousands of beautiful hummingbirds.
 And the world’s smallest bird will soon begin its annual journey northward.
 That’s right, it’s time to prepare your best hummingbird feeders for their arrival.
-When do hummingbirds arrive in Arizona?
+When will we see hummingbirds in Arizona?
 They typically enter and pass over Arizona in April and May during their migration.
-Here’s everything you need to know about the little guys this season:
+Here’s everything you need to know about hummingbirds in Arizona this season:

-Hopefully, we answered the question, “When will hummingbirds arrive in Arizona?”
-If you have any other tips or suggestions, let us know in the comments below!
+Hopefully, we answered the question, “When do hummingbirds come back to Arizona?”
+If you have any other tips or suggestions for the much-anticipated arrival of hummingbirds in Arizona, let us know in the comments!

 What types of hummingbirds are in Arizona?